fbosnic/math_computations/Combinatorics/how_many_substrings_hackerrank.md

 which implies that $j = k-1$ since $f$ is non-increasing.
 Thus we have proved that the function behaves as expected in case the direction is equal to right.

+The case of direction equal to "left" is analoguous (though one still needs to make sure!
+TODO)

+Next, we move to `find_distinguished_elements` function.

 ### Theorem 2.
 Previous algorithm has time complexity of $\mathcal{O}(n^{3/2}\log n)$